amirshee93/Phase-separating-active-fluids/README.md

 This script loads a time series of CSV files containing
 `x, ψ(x,t), φ(x,t), v(x,t)` data and produces three stacked
 kymograph panels (ψ, φ, and v) as `fig2.png`.

+# Four‑Panel Concentration & Velocity Profiles: fig3.py

+This script generates a 2×2 panel figure showing concentrations (ψ, φ) and velocity derivatives for two parameter sets (Pe=3.5, ωₒₙ=0.15 in panels a/c; Pe=3.0, ωₒₙ=0.5 in panels b/d).
+The output is saved as `fig3.png`.